 There is a heated argument around understanding psychosis and psychotic episodes.
-The dictionary of psychiatry considers it an illness, likely a symptom of a broken brain.
+The dictionary of psychiatry considers it an illness, like a symptom of a broken brain.
 Increasing numbers believe it does not exist as a mental illness or a symptom of mental illness.
 Instead, it is a natural expression of being emotionally and psychically overwhelmed.
 Thus, trauma lies at the root.
+Medications may give us respite from overwhelm–but they do not heal us from trauma.

-Understanding psychosis and delusions symptoms means we have to understand trauma and its effects.
+Understanding psychosis and so-called “symptoms”, like delusions or hallucinations, means we have to understand trauma and its effects.
 Since we now know that the effects of trauma can dissipate through various effective therapies—psychosis is a temporary condition, a natural response to difficult life circumstances, not a mental illness.
-We just need to use a label that does not imply the presence of mental illness.
+When there is trauma or complex PTSD we need to use a label that does not imply the presence of mental illness.

 [IMHU offers a brief, free online course to describe this point of view more fully, “Psychosis: What is it?”
 You can participate by clicking here.]Understanding Psychosis and Labeling It Appropriately

-It is certainly true that psychotic-type symptoms, like severe depression or manic activity, can signal us that someone is overwhelmed and needs respite.
-When this occurs as a result of a person seeking meaning and purpose in life, it can be considered a “Spiritual Emergency”.
-Similarly, if someone has had dramatic spiritual experiences as a result of mind-altering drugs, sacred herbs, or psychedelic mushrooms, that person may need respite and TLC to reorient and re-evaluate.
-It can happen that life itself spontaneously brings profound spiritual experiences, e.g. watching a loved one die or having a near-death experience, which also may lead to a spiritual crisis and need for extra TLC.
-People in Spiritual Emergency are often deeply self-absorbed, sorting out extraordinary perceptions, such as visions they have had…but they are not mentally ill because of this condition.
+It is certainly true that psychotic-type symptoms, like manic activity, can signal us that someone is overwhelmed and needs respite.
+When this occurs as a result of a person seeking meaning and purpose in life through intensive workshops or retreats, it may be considered a “spiritual emergency”.
+Similarly, if someone has had dramatic spiritual experiences as a result of mind-altering drugs, sacred herbs, or psychedelics, that person may need respite and TLC to reorient and re-evaluate.
+It can happen that life itself spontaneously brings profound spiritual experiences, e.g. watching a loved one die or having a near-death experience, which also may lead to a spiritual crisis and need for extra understanding and care.
+People in spiritual emergency are often deeply self-absorbed, sorting out extraordinary perceptions, such as visions they have had…but they are not mentally ill because of this condition.

 [If you want more information you can participate in a free course at IMHU called “Spiritual Emergency: What is it?” by clicking here.]Understanding Psychosis by Understanding Spiritual Crisis